 Petrol tank compartment has a natural ventilation system.
 The fuel tank compartment is ventilated by the natural flow of air through ventilation openings (figs. 1, 2 and 3) to and from the atmosphere.
-These openings are located at the bow locker and rear storage compartments.
+These openings are located at the bow locker, rear storage compartments and rear side compartment.

-Fig. 1.
-Ventilation openings on the bow locker.
+Fig.1.
+Ventilations opening on the bow compartment.